deliciousbrains/wp-background-processing/README.md

 ### Background Process

 Background processes work in a similar fashion to async requests but they allow you to queue tasks.
 Items pushed onto the queue will be processed in the background once the queue has been dispatched.
 Queues will also scale based on available server resources, so higher end servers will process more items per batch.
+Once a batch has completed the next batch will start instantly.

 Health checks run by default every 5 minutes to ensure the queue is running when queued items exist.
 If the queue has failed it will be restarted.